peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 This HTTP response MUST also contain the `Nonce-Endpoint-URI` HTTP header, with the value of the server nonce endpoint where the Client can obtain a new nonce.

-The Client MUST use the URL provided in the `Nonce-Endpoint-URI` HTTP header to request a new nonce before renewing the previous request, in cases where the request can be renewed.
+The Client MUST use the HTTPs URL provided in the `Nonce-Endpoint-URI` HTTP header to request a new nonce before renewing the previous request, in cases where the request can be renewed.

-Below a non-normative example of an error response issued by a server that requires the nonce in the Client requests and provides, at the same time, the nonce endpoint:
+Below is a non-normative example of an error response issued by a server that requires the nonce in the Client request and provides, at the same time, the nonce endpoint in the form of HTTPs URL:

 ````
 HTTP/1.1 400 Bad Request